Developer Guide

 The general workflow of refundorder is as follows:

-7. If the command passes all the validation checks, control is given back to Refund class and the Order.status will be updated to refunded and is saved to the orders.json file using the Transaction#save method.
+- If the command passes all the validation checks, control is given back to

 Back to table of contents